Fermions and gravitational gyrotropy: Mechanism

 In general these are coupled.
 Here $\delta G_{ac}$ is a second-order wave operator acting on the metric perturbation $\delta g_{ac}$.
 The quantity $\delta T_{ac}$ in general contains two sorts of terms: there are those $\delta _{\rm matter}T_{ac}$ coming from perturbations of the matter fields figuring in $T_{ac}$, and there are those $\delta _g T_{ac}$ coming from the dependence of $T_{ac}$ on the metric.
 It is these second sorts of terms which are responsible for the novel effects.

 What is special about fermions is that their stress--energies involve first derivatives of the metric.
 (By contrast, minimally coupled scalar fields', and electromagnetic and Yang--Mills fields', stress--energies only depend on the metric algebraically.)
 This means that the right-hand side of the top line of (\ref{peom}) contributes first-derivative terms to the wave equation for $\delta g_{ac}$.
 Since the highest- (second-) order terms are unaffected, the characteristics of the system are null hypersurfaces, as usual, and the wave profiles can be taken (exploiting the gauge freedom) to be transverse in the usual sense.
 Since the characteristics are null, the waves propagate at the speed of light.
-However, the {\em transport equations}, which govern the propagation of those profiles along the null geodesics ruling the characteristics, {\em are} affected by the first-order terms.
-The coefficient of the first-order term involves the chiral current $j^5_a$.\footnote{The discussion has been given here, as is common, in terms of the equations on the background describing the perturbations.
-This is not entirely satisfactory, as the propagation of the waves should really be treated in a gauge-invariant manner.
-An invariant way of phrasing the statements is that the full gravity--plus--fermion system is a quasilinear one whose highest-order term is set by the metric (and not its derivatives).}
+However, the transport equations, which govern the propagation of those profiles along the null geodesics ruling the characteristics, {\em are} affected by the first-order terms \cite{CourantHilbertII}.
+In other words, even though the waves' speed is unaffected, what is sometimes called the Huygens term, that is, the form of the wave-front, is changed.
+The coefficient of the first-order term, which determines this change, involves the chiral current $j^5_a$.

-One can see even from this outline that what is essential here are the fermion `kinetic' terms in the stress--energy, as those are the ones depending explicitly on the metric's derivatives.
-The different sorts of mass terms do not enter explicitly in this argument.
-(They contribute subdominant corrections to the geometric-optics approximation.)

-We have not so far restricted the matter terms, and one could imagine different first-order perturbations of the matter (compatible with the high-frequency character of the metric perturbations).
-However, we assume further that the matter is unperturbed except for its response to the gravitational waves.
-(Formally speaking, the matter perturbations evolve via retarded Green's functions; equivalently, the matter perturbations vanish in the distant past.)
-To make this retardation explicit, we should formally work with wave-packets.
-However, we will not do so; we shall only use Fourier modes and simply bear in mind that really one must integrate over a family of them.
+I have not so far restricted the matter terms, and one could imagine different first-order perturbations of the matter (compatible with the high-frequency character of the metric perturbations).
+However, I assume further that the matter is unperturbed except for its response to the gravitational waves.
+This assumption is implemented in the analysis in Appendix A.

 The distinction between gyrotropy and birefringence can be made at this point.
 Birefringence generally refers to different indices of refraction for different polarizations; mathematically, this corresponds to polarization-dependent highest-order terms in the propagation equation, which govern the speed of the wave.
 A circular birefringence thus will evidently give rise to a rotation of polarization, that is, a gyrotropy.
 However, we see that the gyrotropy here does not come about for this reason, because the highest-order terms are unchanged.
 Gyrotropy without birefringence is possible because the waves are transverse.